meowwtama/tp/docs/DeveloperGuide.md

 * **Return**: An Action where a user returns the book which they borrowed from the library.
 * **Donate**: An action where a person donates a book to the library.
 * **Merit Score**: A measurement of a person's credibility.
 Everyone starts from 0, donating increases merit score.
+*  **Available Books**: The books from the library which are available to be lent to users at the moment.

 --------------------------------------------------------------------------------------------------------------------